 To identify the emotions (e.g. sentiment polarity, sadness, happiness, anger, irony, sarcasm, etc.) and the modality (e.g. doubt, certainty, obligation, liability, desire, etc.) expressed in this continuously growing content is critical to enable the correct interpretation of the opinions expressed or reported about social events, political movements, company strategies, marketing campaigns, product preferences, etc.

-This has raised growing interest both within the scientific community, by providing it with new research challenges, as well as in the business world, as applications such as marketing and financial prediction would gain remarkable benefits.
+This has raised growing interest both within the scientific community, by providing it with new research challenges, as well as in the business world, as applications such as marketing and financial prediction would gain remarkable benefits [12, 13, 14].

-Based on the lessons learnt from the first edition, this year the scope of the workshop is a bit broader (although still focusing on a very specific domain) and accepted submissions will include abstracts and position papers in addition to full papers.
+Based on the lessons learned from the three previous editions [15, 16, 17], this year the scope of the workshop is a bit broader (although still focusing on a very specific domain) and accepted submissions will include abstracts and position papers in addition to full papers.
 The workshops main focus will be discussion rather than presentations, which are seen as seeds for boosting discussion topics, and an expected result will be a joint manifesto and a research roadmap that will provide the Semantic Web community with inspiring research challenges.

-The Workshop will be connected to the ESWC 2017 Fine-Grained Sentiment Analysis Challenge.
+The Workshop will be connected to the ESWC 2019 Fine-Grained Sentiment Analysis Challenge.
 Both the Workshop and the Challenge can benefit from a Google Group, called Semantic Sentiment Analysis Initiative.
-Please post messages related to the Workshop under the discussion “ESWC 2017 Workshop on Emotions, Modality, Sentiment Analysis and the Semantic Web.”
+Please post messages related to the Workshop under the discussion “ESWC 2019 Workshop on Sentic Computing, Sentiment Analysis, Opinion Mining, and Emotion Detection”

 Bo, P., and Lee, L. (2008).
 Opinion mining and sentiment analysis.
 Foundations and Trends in Information Retrieval , 2 (1-2), 1-135.